2491-NoMythic/2020-TOF-Sensors/README.md

 This board would have a Microcontroler (Arduino compatible) and locking connectors for our chosen sensor.
 After trying a few we went with the Adafruit VL6180x Time of Flight sensor.

-Unfortunately this sensor has a non changeable I2C address, so we needed to also stick a multiplexor in there.
+Unfortunately this sensor has a non changeable I2C address, so we needed to also stick a multiplexer in there.

 So this is what we decided to create: